What are users looking for? Keys to understanding and mastering demand peaks

 5. Payment methods and purchase decisions

-Credit card is the preferred method across all ages, especially among those over 45.
+Credit card is the preferred payment method across all ages, especially among those over 45.
 In addition to expecting a low price (especially among Generation Z), factors such as MSI (interest-free months), brand perception and loyalty programs significantly influence the purchase decision.

 Opportunities in new markets